SoftwareAG/c8y-docs/content/standard-tenant/managing-permissions-bundle/inventory-roles.md

     HTTP/1.1 201 Created

-You want a user to see only the device management measurements which have a fragment c8y_SignalStrength.
+You want a user to only see the device management measurements which have a fragment "c8y_SignalStrength".
-After changing the parameter, we can specify only the types of fragments that interest us.
+After changing the tenant option, we can specify only the types of fragments that interest us.

 <img src="/images/users-guide/Administration/only-accessible-fragments-inventory-role.png" alt="Only accessible fragments inventory role">